TosbackCgusBridge-Bot/CGUs-versions/Ralphlauren/Privacy Policy.md

 We offer you certain choices about how we communicate with you and what information we collect from you.
 You may withdraw any consent you previously provided to us or object at any time on legitimate grounds and free of charge to the processing of your personal information, and we will apply your preferences going forward.

 You can choose not to receive marketing communications from us by clicking on the unsubscribe link in our marketing emails, clicking here, or contacting us as specified in the "How to Contact Us" section below.
 Please include your name, email address and postal address if you send us your request by email or postal mail.
-To opt out of aggregation and analysis of data collected by Omniture, please click here.
+To opt out of aggregation and analysis of data collected by Adobe Analytics and Google Analytics, please click here and here.
+Our website is not designed to respond to "do not track" signals received from browsers.

 If you are a California resident, you may ask us to refrain from sharing your information with certain of our affiliates and other third parties for their marketing purposes.